ZishanAdThandar/burptoggle/README.md

 ## 🌟 Introduction (﷽)

-**Burp Toggle** is a free and open-source script that simplifies your Burp Suite workflow by allowing you to enable and disable the Burp Proxy with a single click.
+Hacker Proxy Pro is a premium open source proxy controller for modern browsers that helps you switch between: Direct connection, Burp Suite proxy and Tor.
+This is a perfect tool for Bug Bounty Hunter.
+Built for professionals who need speed and reliability during live traffic interception, recon, and debugging.
 Designed to be lightweight and efficient, it consumes minimal RAM, making it ideal for resource-conscious users.

 ## ✨ Features